technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image52.png)

-6. In the Vectorize your text screen, the subscription is are pre-populated.
+6. In the Vectorize your text screen, the subscription is pre-populated.
 Enter the below details and click **Next**.

     - Azure OpenAI Service – Select **openaiservice@lab.LabInstance.Id**